-If it is getting close to Election Day and you still have not received your absentee ballot, you can use the Federal Write-In Absentee Ballot (FWAB) as an emergency back-up absentee ballot.
-In order to use it, you have to be a registered voter and have previously requested a regular absentee ballot.
+If it is getting close to Election Day and you still have not received your vote by mail ballot, you can use the Federal Write-In Absentee Ballot (FWAB) as an emergency back-up vote by mail ballot.
+In order to use it, you have to be a registered voter and have previously requested a regular vote by mail ballot.
 The ballot can only be used to vote for federal office races, and for state and local races with two or more candidates.
 You cannot use the ballot to vote for referendum issues or for judicial retention candidates.

 To mark your choice for a federal office on the FWAB, write the candidate's name, or for general elections only, you have the option of writing either the candidate's name or the political party.
 In the latter case, the vote cast will be counted for the candidate of that political party, if there is such a party candidate on the ballot.
 To mark your choice for a state or local office, write the office title and the candidate's name, or for general elections only, you have the option of writing either the candidate's name or the candidate's political party.
-In the latter case, the vote cast will be counted for candidate's political party.
 In the latter case, the vote cast will be counted for candidate's political party, if there is such a party candidate on the ballot.
 In the case of a joint candidacy, a vote cast for one or both qualified candidates on the same ticket will count as a vote cast for the joint candidacy.

-State Write-in Ballot
+State Write-in Ballot (Section 101.6951, Florida Statutes)

-If you are an overseas voter and military or other contingencies will prevent you from getting the official absentee ballot during the normal absentee voting period, you can vote a state write-in absentee ballot.
-The period for requesting the state write-in absentee ballot from your Supervisor of Elections is between 180 days (6 months) and 90 days (3 months) before the general election.
+If you are an overseas voter and military or other contingencies will prevent you from getting the official vote by mail ballot during the normal vote by mail voting period, you can vote a state write-in vote by mail ballot.
+The period for requesting the state write-in vote by mail ballot from your Supervisor of Elections is between 180 days (6 months) and 90 days (3 months) before the general election.
 To mark your choices on a state write-in ballot, write in the candidate's name or the name of a political party.
 In the latter case, the ballot will be counted for the candidate of that political party, if there is such a party candidate on the ballot.